clojure-vim/async-clj-omni/README.md

 1. Why do you include [nrepl-python-client][] via submodule.

    I made the decision that it was more complex to have users try and manage a version of [nrepl-python-client][], than it was for them to "just" have it included.
-In an ideal world, I'd be able to use virtualenv with the Python/Neovim, but this isn't currently achievable.
+In an ideal world, I'd be able to use virtualenv with the Python/Neovim, but this isn't currently a realistic expectation for all users to be able to use.

 [deoplete.nvim]: https://github.com/Shougo/deoplete.nvim